celinavo/MacParkman_Accelerometer_Display/README.md

 # XYZ Data Visualization

 This project is a Python-based application for visualizing XYZ data from multiple sensors in real-time.
 It provides a graphical interface with 3D grid visualization, oscilloscope view, and sensor management capabilities.
+This tool was created to help in the design of an educational Brain Health Test Dummy project for the Mac Parkman Foundation.

+## Devices
+- SparkFun OpenLog Artemis (without IMU)
+- SparkFun Qwiic Cable Kit
+- SparkFun Tripple Axis Accelerometer Breakout - KW134 (Qwiic)

 ## Features